Darg-Iztech/GreyLiterature/README.md

 > :warning: Since ``crop`` is less than ``1.0``, this command runs a binary classification.

-# Testing with a Pre-trained Model:
+## Testing with a Pre-trained Model

 **Step 1)** Download the pre-trained model with 71.6% accuracy from [HERE]() (~1.3 Gb ``pth.tar`` file).